A tear is only water

 "But speaking of Darkstar," Sherry began, and Bones couldn't help chuckling at the abrupt change of subject, "the studio he signed with is having a cast party tomorrow night.
 You want to come?"

-She didn't outright say that she was going and she wanted him to go with her, but as she snaked her arm around his and smiled up at him, she didn't really need to.
-Bones felt his smile fade.
+She didn't outright say that she was going and she wanted him to go with her, but as she snaked her arm around his and smiled at him, she didn't really need to.
+Bones felt his own smile fade.
+"You mean, together?"

 She had a point.
 They'd gone a little overboard lately, going as far as avoiding being in the same room together when cameras were rolling, even when his teammates were around.
 At a big party like this, they were pretty safe unless they stayed glued at the hip all night.

-Not that he minded dressing up, since stiff fabrics didn't bother him, but his female fan base was always more likely to pounce on him when he was in a suit.
+Not that he minded dressing up, since stiff fabrics didn't bother him, but his female fan base got even more riled than usual when they saw him in a suit.

 "These kind of events are a toss-up, since most actors are pretty eccentric.
 Some will dress to the nines, others might show up in jeans and t-shirts.
 So just wear whatever you're comfortable with."